DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 * No BSD support as BSD QAT kernel driver not available.
 * ZUC EEA3/EIA3 is not supported by dh895xcc devices
 * Maximum additional authenticated data (AAD) for GCM is 240 bytes long and must be passed to the device in a buffer rounded up to the nearest block-size multiple (x16) and padded with zeros.
-* Queue pairs are not thread-safe (that is, within a single queue pair, RX and TX from different lcores is not supported).
+* Queue-pairs are thread-safe on Intel CPUs but Queues are not (that is, within a single queue-pair all enqueues to the TX queue must be done from one thread and all dequeues from the RX queue must be done from one thread, but enqueues and dequeues may be done in different threads.)
 * A GCM limitation exists, but only in the case where there are multiple generations of QAT devices on a single platform.
   To optimise performance, the GCM crypto session should be initialised for the